Inbibo/adonisfx_docs/docs/documentation/maya/skin.md

 - **Slide Constraints**: Weight to modulate the correction applied to the vertices to keep them at a constant distance to the reference mesh sliding along the reference surface.
 In the example of a biped or quadruped creature, it is recommended to set a value of 1.0 on the scapulas, shoulders, elbows and knees and an overall value of 0 on the rest of the body.

-    - *Tip*: Smooth the borders by using the Smooth and Flood combination to make sure the simulation does not find hard edges as this could create undesired wrinkles.
+    - *Tip*: Smooth the borders by using the Smooth and Flood combination to make sure that there are no discontinuities in the weights map.
+This will help the simulation to not produce sharp differences in the dynamics of every vertex compared to its neighbors vertices.

 - **Compression Resistance**: Force to correct the edge lengths if the current length is smaller than the rest length.
 A higher value represents higher correction.
 At value 1 the points in the geometry will try to stay as close as possible to their original position.